megastruktur/foundryvtt-blades-in-the-dark/README.md

 ### Compendium
 ![alt screen][screenshot_compendium]

+## To be done in the nearest future
+- Clocks
+- Friends/rivals section
+- Stress/Harm dynamic values (can be modified by abilities but for now are hardcoded)
+- Dice Rolling

 ## Troubleshooting
 - If you can't find the drag-n-dropped item, refer to "All Items" tab on each sheet.